So Your Senior Pet Needs a New Home...

 Shelters and rescues are welcome to take advantage of our courtesy post services as well.

 Young at Heart Adoption Program Admissions

 Young at Heart focuses its priorities on helping senior pets in open admission shelters first and foremost, and then per-arranged guardian surrenders through our Furever Loved program due to illness or death.

 In an effort to divert senior pets from entering the traditional shelter system, other senior pets are accepted as space allows and on a case-by-case basis with the following criteria: We prioritize admitting senior pets from senior people who can no longer care for their dogs or cats due to assisted living admission, health or physical limitations, or guardian death.
 Documentation proving need may be requested.
 We will occasionally consider other criteria as well.
-We suggest that a tax-deductible donation be made to Young at Heart at the time of intake.
+We suggest that a tax-deductible donation be made to Young at Heart at the time of admission.

 We have a lifetime commitment to all of the senior pets in our care, and provide a safety net should your pet ever need to find another new home after being admitted into the Young at Heart program.
-If you have a senior pet that you need to rehome and would like your pet to be considered for admission into the Young at Heart adoption program, please fill out the appropriate application below.
-Please note that filling out the application does not guarantee that your pet will be admitted into Young at Heart's adoption program.
+If you have a senior pet that you need to rehome and would like your pet to be considered for admission into the Young at Heart adoption program, please fill out the inquiry form below.
+Please note that filling out the inquiry form does not guarantee that your pet will be admitted into Young at Heart's adoption program.